 Staging a can also be done according to prognosis, or expected survival.
 The most common staging system for MM that is based on prognostic factors is the Revised International Staging System (R-ISS).

-A multiple myeloma prognosis is determined by both the number and specific properties of myeloma cells in a given patient.
+A prognosis is determined by both the number and specific properties of myeloma cells in a given patient.
 These specific properties include the following:

 - the growth rate of myeloma cells,